 - Parents want more information about curriculum, assessments and testing, and student services.
 High school parents also want more information about graduation requirements.

-Here is a link to a more detailed analysis of the survey results.
+Here is a link to a more detailed analysis of the PARENT SURVEY RESULTS.